 - 1. Prescriptions may be filled at this location. - 2.
 This remote dispensing location is being supervised by a pharmacist employed by: - a.
 Name of pharmacy. - b.
 Address of pharmacy. - c.
 Telephone of pharmacy. - 3.
-Patient has a right to pharmacist consultation and information on how to file a complaint to the board. - (b) Remote dispensing may not occur if a pharmacist is not available remotely. - (c) A prescribed drug or device may not be dispensed in the absence of the ability of a patient and pharmacist's delegate to communicate with a pharmacist. - (5) DISPENSING REQUIREMENTS.
-Remote dispensing shall comply with all of the following: - (a) Visually inspecting all prescription orders, labels and dispensed product. - (b) Labeling requirements under s.
+Patient has a right to pharmacist consultation and information on how to file a complaint to the board. - (b) Remote dispensing may not occur if a pharmacist is not available remotely. - (c) A prescribed drug or device may not be dispensed in the absence of the ability of a patient and pharmacist's delegate to communicate with a pharmacist. - (d) No vaccines shall be administered at a remote dispensing site.

+- (5) DISPENSING REQUIREMENTS.
+Remote dispensing shall comply with all of the following:(a) Visually inspecting all prescription orders, labels and dispensed product. - (b) Labeling requirements under s.
 Phar 7.05.
 The prescription label shall contain the name and address of the remote dispensing site as the licensed facility from which the prescribed drug or device was dispensed. - (c) Final check under s.
 Phar 7.07. - (d) Federal law if dispensing controlled substances.

-(6) RESPONSIBILITIES OF SUPERVISING MANAGING PHARMACIST.
-The managingsupervising pharmacist responsible for the remote dispensing pharmacy shall do all of the following:
+(6) RESPONSIBILITIES OF MANAGING PHARMACIST.
+The managing pharmacist responsible for the remote dispensing pharmacy shall do all of the following: